-I'm a 50yo former SAHM of 4 boys, happily married for 28 years.
-For 21 of those years, he was a soldier in the US Army.
-I've lived in 4 states and traveled all over the US and part of Europe.
-Now that my husband is retired, we are in a new chapter of life: he is the one preparing supper and I am working part-time as a church administrator.
+I'm a 50-something former SAHM of four now-adult kids, happily married for 34 years.
+For 21 of those years, dh was a soldier in the US Army.
+Together we've lived in 4 states and traveled all over the US and part of Europe.
+Now that my husband is retired, we are in a new chapter of life: he is the one preparing supper and for 5 years I worked part-time as a church administrator.
 After breaking my ankle to smithereens, it became too difficult to keep my feet on the floor all day; I retired in 2018.

-I enjoy photography, writing, crafting, hiking, camping and --most of all-- family time with my incredible menfolk.
+I enjoy photography, writing, crafting, hiking, camping and --most of all-- time with my incredible family.
 "Girl time" with friends keeps me sane.
 Jesus keeps me grounded.

 Today marks 19 months since I underwent ankle fusion surgery, a procedure that is supposed to bring 8-20 years of relief for most people.